Housing and Property

 In its decision, the TAL may:

-• order the tenant to comply with his obligations without terminating the lease
+• order the tenant to comply with their obligations without terminating the lease,

-• order the tenant to comply with his obligations within a certain period.
-In this case, the tenant has a ‘last chance’ to do the right thing.
+When the TAL orders the tenant to comply within a certain period, the tenant has a ‘last chance’ to do the right thing.
 If the tenant continues to breach their obligations despite the decision, you can apply again to have the TAL terminate the lease.

 Repossession for yourself or a relative